 There are some craft breweries springing up around the islands now, so you can get a real ale or two here, and both Dorada and Tropical make premium bottled and dark beers.

 Some excellent wine is made in the islands.
-But the quantities are small, so you won’t find them on sale outside The Canaries often.
+But the quantities are small, so you generally won’t find them on sale outside The Canaries.
 The whites tend to be made from the Malvasia grape and are light and drunk young.
-The sweet whites are genuinely world class and win awards all the time.
+The sweet whites from the Moscatel grape are genuinely world class and win awards all the time.

 The reds made here tend to be robust, and of variable quality.
 Many farmers make their own brews, which can be lethal!

 When it comes to spirits, Rum is the daddy for most Canarians.
 You’ll find everything from super cheap white rums, to well aged dark runs of very high quality.
 The good ones are fabulous as “sippin” drinks, and the cheapies are fabulous with coke – that’s a cuba libre.